 - Demonstrate financial need

-- Be an Indigenous woman under 31 years of age
+- Be an Indigenous woman, gender-diverse, or Two-Spirit person under 31 years of age

 - Demonstrate a commitment to improving the situation of Indigenous women and youth in Canada politically, culturally, economically, or otherwise